 - When a client shares a document (they can upload photos and documents easily) with you or completes the documents you have sent to them, you get an email notification.

 - Clients can “sign” their name now rather than just click the e-signature box.

 - There’s no notification outside the system when a client sends you a secure text message within the system. it is possible you could put the practioner SP app on your phone and set it for notifications (this is a tech thing I am not really sure about).

 - Regarding the documents you send to clients for review, e-signature, and filling out, there are two distinct processes you must learn.
 Learning the difference between the two and which forms are under each heading takes some time.
 It’s not 100% intuitive.

 - Secure Messaging via the Client Portal is difficult to deal with for the client.
 The secure link sent to the client when a clinician sends a message to the client is time limited.
 If the time expires, the client has to figure out how to get into their client portal.
-There’s no client facing app.
+There’s no client facing app for their smartphone.
 My clients don’t use the secure messaging feature.
-It’s too complicated.
+It’s too inconvienent because it requires them to sign into the portal.
 If it was an app on their phone some of them would probably use it.

 - The schedule is relatively easy to manage.

 - There is an option to allow clients to schedule online via a booking widget.